DaseinPhaos/pdb/README.md

 ## Limitations

-Inlined procedual information might be incorrect when compiled with `-o:speed`.
+- Inlined procedual information might be incorrect when compiled with `-o:speed`.
+I'm not sure if this is because of llvm generating incorrect debug infos or because of some bugs on my side.
+- No OMAP-based address translation at the moment.
+Odin compiler doesn't seem to generate any executable requiring it, so this shouldn't be a big issue right now.

 This is not intended to be a full-featured pdb-library.
-I only grabbed what's necessary to make developing with Odin on Windows more managable.
+I only grabbed what's necessary to make developing with Odin on Windows a bit more managable.
 I'd recommend looking into [llvm's documentation of pdb](https://llvm.org/docs/PDB/index.html),  [willglynn's well-documented pdb parse in Rust](https://github.com/willglynn/pdb) as well as [Microsoft's pdb repo](https://github.com/Microsoft/microsoft-pdb) if you're looking for a more feature-complete pdb parser.

 Hope you'd find this useful.
 Happy coding!